DUNE/p3s/documents/src/JOB.md

 If not already done so, install p3s software at the location of your choice by _cloning the content from GitHub_.
 For the purposes of this writeup, you are assumed to be on an interactive node located at CERN such as lxplus.
-This step is done in two cases only (so not often):

-* you are justing starting to use the system
-* you are informed that there was an update and you should switch to a newer version
+Run the command
 ```
 git clone https://github.com/DUNE/p3s.git
 ```
+This step is done in two cases only (so not often):

+* you are just starting to use the system
+* you are informed that there was an update and you should switch to a newer version

-After you run this, your current directory will contain a subdirectory **p3s**.
+After you run "git clone" your current directory will contain a subdirectory **p3s**.
-This subdirectory will in turn contain a number of subdirectories.
-Of immediate interest to you are the following:
+Of immediate interest to you are the following folders within p3s:

-* **p3s/clients** containing multiple client scripts with different functions
+* **p3s/clients** containing multiple client scripts with different functions; of particular interest to you right now is the script **job.py**
 * **p3s/configuration** containing a few bash scripts which simplify setup for individual sites (such as CERN)
 * **p3s/documents** with documentation (such as this writeup) in both Markdown (md) and PDF format
 * **p3s/inputs** and its subdirectories such as jobs/larsfot with job definition and wrapper script templates